Colorectal (Colon) Cancer

 Monitoring

-Careful long-term monitoring, including a combination of colonoscopy, clinical assessment, and laboratory testing, is recommended following CRC treatment to assess for complications or recurrence.
+Careful long-term monitoring that includes a combination of colonoscopy, clinical assessment, and laboratory testing is recommended following CRC treatment to assess for complications or recurrence.

 Pharmacogenetics

-In addition to the somatic testing for MSI/MMR, BRAF, HER2, and RAS discussed previously (refer to Molecular Testing), certain germline variants have therapeutic implications.
+In addition to the somatic testing for MSI/MMR and BRAF, HER2, and RAS variants discussed previously (refer to the Testing for Somatic Variants and the Other Molecular Testing sections), clinicians may choose to order testing for certain germline variants that have therapeutic implications.

 UGT1A1